Constellation-Labs/euclid-development-environment/README.md

 Experience a streamlined Euclid setup with DevContainers.
 Activate a fully configured development environment without manually installing each dependency.

-To open this repository in a DevContainer, open the cloned repository in VS Code and run the command: _Dev Containers: Reopen in Container_.
+To open this repository in a DevContainer, open the cloned repository in [Visual Studio Code](https://code.visualstudio.com/) and run the command: _Dev Containers: Reopen in Container_.

+This requires the [_Dev Containers_ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and [_Docker_](https://docs.docker.com/engine/install/) to be installed.

 # First Steps